 Working from home?
-These are the best desk chairs for your back (and the most stylish) [LINK to best desk chairs T1 Buyer’s Guide, once live]
+These are the best desk chairs for stylish and comfortable seating.

 Instead, why not try an office workout?
 It sounds weird, but it could be the perfect solution.